Skip to content

 Sometimes, these mines are dangerous, and some have even used or still currently use child labour.
 Conflict Minerals are present in so many of our day-to-day items, including in our jewellery.
 The trade generated by mining Conflict Minerals can fund armies, the purchase of weapons, and illegal wars.

 Similarly to Conflict Minerals, Conflict Diamonds are sourced from countries where the diamond trade directly or indirectly funds war, terrorism and violence.
-These are also sometimes colloquially known as ‘blood diamonds’, and this term often refers to unethical diamond trading conducted in Africa.
+These are also sometimes colloquially known as ‘blood diamonds’, and this term often refers to diamonds mined in conflict zones, particularly in parts of Africa.

 Many jewellery brands have been pressured by consumers, the press, activists, local people affected by conflict, and investors to boycott sellers of Conflict Diamonds.
 That’s why our Jewellery sector research methodology includes the criteria for Responsible Diamond sourcing.